vinhngx/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines xx-xx) consisted of a convolution neural network with the following layers and layer sizes.
+The final model architecture (model.py lines 127-180) consisted of a convolution neural network with the following layers and layer sizes.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|